 General sanitisers and cleaners that make claims such as 'antibacterial' do not have to be regulated or approved by the TGA (Therapeutic Goods Administration), however disinfectants do, so these products will list the ingredients they contain.

-Studies show that disinfectant products containing at least 62–71% ethanol, 0.5% hydrogen peroxide or 0.1% sodium hypochlorite can remove a virus within one minute.
+Studies show that disinfectant products containing at least 62–71% ethanol, 0.5% accelerated hydrogen peroxide or 0.1% sodium hypochlorite can remove a virus within one minute.
 However, to ensure the product you are using is effective, follow the manufacturers instructions and, generally, make sure it has contact with the surface for at least 5–10 minutes to ensure it kills any viruses.

 You can also use diluted household bleach solutions for disinfecting.
 But you should never mix cleaning chemicals and detergents, or chemical-based products with natural-based chemicals such as vinegar-based detergents.

 You can use wipes to clean surfaces, however, make sure you put the same level of elbow grease into the clean as you would using a cloth and standard spray product.
 And unless the product is a disinfectant that kills viruses, you may want to use a disinfectant product after you clean.

 Vinegar is a natural disinfectant, however is generally not as effective in this regard as a chemical-based product.

 Can you use homemade natural cleaning products, such as vinegar, against COVID-19?